Minneapolis Pedestrian Accident Lawyers Near Me

 When automobiles or other vehicles collide with pedestrians, the injuries are often severe.
 Pedestrians are 1.5 times more likely than vehicle passengers to be killed in a car crash.

 Pedestrian collision cases present unique issues that require the skill of an attorney experienced in auto vs. pedestrian litigation.
-The attorneys at Hall Law have considerable experience successfully handling such cases.
+The Minneapolis pedestrian accident attorneys at Hall Law have considerable experience successfully handling such cases.
 As a result, we are well acquainted with the complex issues presented by these claims and are uniquely positioned to ensure our clients receive the best possible result for their individual circumstances.

 Victims of Pedestrian-Vehicle Accidents